In this guide, I will show you how to buy Apple shares in six simple steps.

 You should remember to keep a close eye on your investments since their value can fluctuate over time.

 Of course, the company’s share price can fluctuate depending on how it is performing.
-In fact, Apple’s share price rose from $140.36 on 24 May 2022, to $151.21 on 2 June 2022, before falling back to the prices we’re seeing today.

 Remember: past performance is not an indicator of future performance, and the share price may well fall in future.